Skip to content

 The LIA Foundation is a separate 501 c(3) that supports its parent organization, the Long Island Association Inc., a 501 c(6).

-The mission of the Long Island Association Foundation is to support the well-being of all Long Island communities, businesses, and their employees which will help our region to thrive and prosper.
+The mission of the LIA Foundation is to support the well-being of all Long Island communities, businesses, and their employees which will help our region to thrive and prosper.

 Goals